 I have seen cases of thousands, literally thousands of unlinked mentions!
 It would be a great shame not to make the most of those instances.
 If a website team has already considered your brand worthy of their material, often you will find there isn’t a hefty barrier preventing interaction…which is usually the case when conducting cold link outreach.

-To begin your link building hustle, you need a paid tool like Mention; which can alert you immediately whenever you get mentioned anywhere across the public web, including social media — which presents opportunistic links.
+To begin your link building hustle, sign up for a paid tool like Mention, which can alert you immediately whenever you get mentioned anywhere across the public web, including social media — which presents opportunistic links.
+It’s a link building tool you don’t want to operate without.

 You are able to use advanced Boolean filters to prevent wasted energy and ensure you only get the results worth pursuing.
 Obviously, this takes some time to optimize.